 Instructions

 - Heat a large non-stick skillet over medium-high heat.
 Stir in onions and allow to cook until translucent and starting to brown.
-If they stick, add a tablespoon or two of water.
+If they stick, add a tablespoon or two of water.1 large onion

-- Remove soy chorizo from plastic casing and add to pan with the onions.
+- Remove soy chorizo from plastic casing (throw away the casing) and add the chorizo to the pan with the onions.
 Stir together and break up the chorizo into crumbles in the pan.
-Continue to cook over medium-high heat about 3 minutes, until the chorizo is starting to brown.
+Continue to cook over medium-high heat about 3 minutes, until the chorizo is starting to brown.12 ounces soy chorizo

-- Add diced potato and mix thoroughly.
+- Add diced pre-cooked or steamed potato and mix thoroughly.
 Cook until potatoes are heated through.
-Taste and season with salt and pepper, if needed.
+Taste and then season with salt and pepper, if needed.2 pounds potatoes

 - Warm corn tortillas either in the microwave or my preferred method if you have a gas stove: warm them directly on your stove burner.
 Turn burner on low.
 Using tongs, add tortilla to burner and cook for 20-30 seconds, then flip with tongs.
-Cook other side for another 20 seconds.
+Cook other side for another 20 seconds.18 corn tortillas

 - Keep tortillas warm inside a clean kitchen towel (place one end of kitchen towel on plate, put tortilla on top, then fold other end of towel over the tortilla).

-- Assemble your tacos with chorizo potatoes, avocado, pico de gallo and vegan sour cream (cashew cream).
+- Assemble your tacos with chorizo potatoes, avocado, pico de gallo, vegan sour cream and lime juice.1 cup pico de gallo, 1 avocado, ½ cup vegan sour cream, lime wedges

 Notes